augustluhrs/Twitch_Plays_God/README.md

     - [X] Go back to eco sketch and click to drop
     - [ ] get user info from server (funds)
     - [X] send critter update to server
-    - [ ] send new conduit targets to server
+    - [X] send new conduit targets to server
-    - [ ] update funds object in server with new targets
+    - [X] update funds object in server with new targets
-    - [ ] life in world update on critter life
+    - [X] life in world update on critter life
+    - [X] critter donation update
 - [ ] Critter misc unessential
     - [ ] name crossover
     - [ ] name abuse prevention